 But when I first started I didn’t have any of that and you might not either so I used Ziploc baggies.
 I would store one meal in each bag and freeze them laying flat.
 Whatever you have will work.

 And There You Have It

 Easy Peasy right?!
-Just buy fresh produce and meat, boil down, blend, freeze, store and enjoy!
+Just buy fresh or frozen produce and meat, boil down, blend, freeze, store and enjoy!
 That’s it!
 I never would have thought about this if my cousin hadn’t told me about it.
 I am so glad I did this for my son and myself there are so many benefits but the best one is knowing what my son is eating.

 *I am not a doctor please consult with your pediatrician before making any decisions on what foods to feed your child and when.